aJankins/ditherui/README.md

 ### Methodology

 For colour, certain filters such as *brightness, saturation, hue rotation*, are done by first mapping each RGB pixel to HSL or LCH.
-Originally, HSL was used due to the ease of computation - however as LCH is significantly more accurate in representing each of its components HSL was soon replaced with LCH.
+Originally, HSL was used due to the ease of computation - however LCH is significantly more accurate in representing each of its components.

-### Algorithms

 However, `RGB -> LCH` requires more computation than `RGB -> HSL`.
 Currently the code requires you change it in order to use the right pixel, but it may be worth looking into allowing the user to use HSL instead for maximal speed.

+### Algorithms

 Currently supports the following effects: